Breaking News

 “Things are pretty manic”

 “Any fighting near you now?”
-Brad asked in the early morning hours.
+Brad asked.

 “Not yet,” Hakim responded.
 “I think Taliban enter to Kabul from West Side.
 Not officially confirmed.”
 Shortly afterwards, he told us: “Bad situation started in Kabul.
 People fleeing.
 Very close some gunfight.
 Things are pretty manic.”